z-randhawa/z-randhawa/README.md

 -->

 (he/him)

-Undergraduate BCS student at UBC
+Undergraduate computer science student at UBC with a previous degree in science specializing in Biology

+I am discovering the field of computer science while challenging myself to learn different facets of the world of IT.
-I'm currently learning Node, Javascript, and Typescript to become a full stack Web Developer
+I'm currently learning Node, Javascript, and Typescript to become a full stack Web Developer.

 To reach me, email me at zorawar.randhawa@outlook.com